GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 There are several ways to add custom online map source to the app:
 1. Place the XML file in the app shared folder.
-2. Open the XML file attached in Email on your device using the "Open in Galileo" option.
+2. Open the XML file attached in Email on your device using the "Open in Guru Maps" option.
 3. Open the XML file from Dropbox on your device using the "Open in.." option.

 As a result, the new map source will appear in Map Source list.